simonpcouch/evalthat/README.md

 LLMs, improve your prompts using evidence, and quantify variability in model output.

+> Caution!
+>
+> This package is very early in its development and much of its
+> documentation is aspirational.

 ## Installation

 You can install the development version of evalthat like so: